MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 This version is only available for install via the download page.

 ### Fixed issues
-- Resolved memory leak issue present in previous version
+- Resolved memory leak issues present in previous version
 - General improvements for websocket support

 ## 1.5.1526.0